 Yes, implantation bleeding is simply spotting, not actively bleeding.
 If you are pregnant and actively bleeding, this is not implantation bleeding.
 Seek medical attention immediately.

-Implantation bleeding is common in all pregnancies.
+Implantation bleeding is common in pregnancy.
 Some women notice the spotting and others never see it at all.
 Implantation bleeding occurs at the time when the egg implants.
 Any bleeding after that time should be reported to the attending caregiver.
 Pregnancy bleeding after implantation bleeding could mean there are complications that need to be addressed.